mrilikecoding/StreamPoseML/CONTRIBUTING.md

 1. Create a feature branch
 1. Write code and tests for your change
 1. From your branch, make a pull request against `https://github.com/mrilikecoding/StreamPoseML`
+1. Complete the pull request template with all relevant information
 1. Get your change reviewed
 1. Wait for your change to be pulled into `https://github.com/mrilikecoding/StreamPoseML/main`
 1. Delete your feature branch